Dahleez (film)

 Dahleez (transl.
 Threshold) is a 1986 Indian Bollywood film directed by Ravi Chopra and produced by B. R. Chopra.
+It is based on the Hollywood film, Hanover Street.
 It stars Jackie Shroff, Raj Babbar and Meenakshi Sheshadri in lead roles along with Smita Patil, Aruna Irani, Zarina Wahab and Shafi Inamdar in supporting roles.

 Plot

 Indian Army Officer Colonel Rahul Saxena marries the attractive Naini and they begin to live a fairly harmonious life.
 This harmony is soon disrupted when Rahul is called to the front, leaving Naini behind to continue living a lonely and isolated life.
 When Rahul returns from the front, he senses a change in Naini and decides to follow her when she goes out.
 He learns that she is having an affair with a young man named Chandrashekhar.
 He is devastated but doesn't say anything to Naini and arranges to return to the front and volunteers for a dangerous mission into enemy territory.
 And the person accompanying him is none other than Chandrashekhar.
 Will Rahul be focused enough to concentrate on the mission or will he be sidetracked to put an end to Chandrashekhar's life?